Hormone Replacement Therapy for Perimenopause – A Complete Guide

 1. Can hormone replacement therapy be started before menopause?

 Yes.
-HRT is commonly used during perimenopause when symptoms begin affecting quality of life.
+Hormone replacement therapy for perimenopause is commonly used when symptoms begin affecting quality of life.

 2. How quickly does HRT work for perimenopause symptoms?